zarac/tvrager/README.md

 ## TODO
-* Implement the cleaners for find, findFull, getEpisodeInfo, getFull, getShowInfo and listShows.
+* Implement the cleaners for findFull, getEpisodeInfo, getFull and listShows.
   At the moment, they're simply the same as the 'xml2js' format.
 * Proper testing.